readandprogress/reading.is-a.dev/_drafts/how-i-name-my-devices.md

 I always found it fascinating what others name their computers and devices.
 Just like finding funny and unique Wi-Fi names, Is a small window into someones interests and personality.

-Now that I have a Uses page, is a good time to delve into my naming scheme!
+So allow me to share my own!

 - ASUS C100PA Chromebook: [Sayla]
 - Debian Container: [Artesia]